shom-fr/xoa/doc/indepth.cfgm.rst

     print("\n".join(cfgspecs_lines))

 .. note:: Note that the built-in `float` validation function has been
-    used here in its plurals form.
+    used here in its plural form.

 Let's set the user configuration: